sergioisidoro/goflow/branches/refactoring/docs/source/tutorials.rst

          ...
          'django.contrib.admin'
          'goflow.workflow'
-         'goflow.runtime'
+         'goflow.instances'
         )

-The `workflow` application contains the "static" model data (modeling process), and the ``instances`` application contains the dynamic part or runtime.
+The `workflow` application contains the "static" model data (modeling process), and the ``instances`` application contains the dynamic part or instances.

     * Set up the database part of the settings file, for example like this::